ellieeadington/sei66-project01/readme.md

 > Next I determined what I wanted to happen when the round ends:
 #### **Guessing the word correctly:**
-1. word highlights in green.
+> 1. word highlights in green.
-2. A box pops up telling the player they won, and asks them to click button to continue to next round
+> 2. A box pops up telling the player they won, and asks them to click button to continue to next round
-3. Game info updates to reflect the new round with animation, game resets
+> 3. Game info updates to reflect the new round with animation, game resets
 #### **Guessing the word incorrectly:**
-1. word highlights in red.
+> 1. word highlights in red.
-2. A box pops up telling the player they lost, reveals the correct word, and asks them to click button to continue to next round.
+> 2. A box pops up telling the player they lost, reveals the correct word, and asks them to click button to continue to next round.
-3. Game info updates to reflect the new round with animation, game resets
+> 3. Game info updates to reflect the new round with animation, game resets

-### I went into more detail in my user stories which I have put in the sheet linked at the top of the readme.
+*I went into more detail in my user stories which I have put in the sheet linked at the top of the readme.*

 #### **Fixing my function to test the status of the game**
 > First I created a new function which would run just after the first for loop of my game, ensuring that the last correctly guessed letter would be placed in the word zone, and would also end the game if the player had no lives left, then reset the round: